timd05/SimpleMapReduce/README.md

 FILE = File in which the words are to be counted

 PORT = Number of Ports you want to use (at least one)

+3.)
+The dictionary with the counted words can then be found in the “reduced.txt” file.